labex-labs/open-source-labs/python/python-mastery/lab-ex2-1-different-ways-of-representing-records/en/intro.md

 **Objectives:**

-- Figure out the most memory-efficient way to store a lot of data.
+- Explore memory-efficient ways to store large datasets in Python
-- Learn about different ways of representing records including tuples, dictionaries, classes, and named tuples.
+- Learn about different ways of representing records including tuples, dictionaries, classes, and named tuples
+- Compare memory usage of different data structures

-In this exercise, we look at different choices for representing data structures with an eye towards memory use and efficiency.
-A lot of people use Python to perform various kinds of data analysis so knowing about different options and their tradeoffs is useful information.
+In this exercise, we examine various options for representing data structures with a focus on memory efficiency.
+Many Python users perform different kinds of data analysis, so understanding the trade-offs between different data structures is valuable knowledge for optimizing your code.